compSci91/apiples/README.md

 ### About the API models that YOU need to create
 Yea, you've got a little legwork to make this app do your bidding.
-Create a file in the api's directory, a separate one for each API you want to monitor.
+For each API call that you want to monitor, you'll need to create a separate json file and copy it to the 'apis' directory.
-That file needs to be in a json structure, and it understands the following format:
+The api models need to be in the following format:

     {
         "name" : "this is the name that you want to appear in the box in your browser window.  it has to be unique....  and don't make it too long",